2CARUS/introtoDatabase/README.md

 Steps to execute SE 211 Final Project:

+1. Unzip the archive

-1. Navigate to folder: dist
+2. Navigate to folder: dist

-2. Navigate to folder: toolhouse
+3. Navigate to folder: toolhouse

-3. Scroll down to: toolhouse.exe (windows type 'Application')
+4. Scroll down to: toolhouse.exe (windows type 'Application')

-4. Double click this file
+5. Double click this file

 Notes: